rotorz/unity3d-reorderable-list/README.md

         GUILayout.Label('No items in list.', EditorStyles.miniLabel);
     }

+Refer to API reference for further examples!

 Submission to the Unity Asset Store
 -----------------------------------

 If you wish to include this asset as part of a package for the asset store, please include the latest package version as-is to avoid conflict issues in user projects.
-LICENSE and README.md files must be included and remain intact.
+It is important that license and documentation files are included and remain intact.

-If you would like to include a modified version of this project within your asset:
+**To include a modified version within your package:**

-- Ensure that LICENSE and README.md are included and remain intact.
+- Ensure that license and documentation files are included and remain intact.
+It should be clear that these relate to the reorderable list field library.

-- Copyright and license information must remain intact.
+- Copyright and license information must remain intact in source files.

 - Change the namespace `Rotorz.ReorderableList` to something unique and DO NOT use the name "Rotorz".
+For example, `YourName.ReorderableList` or `YourName.Internal.ReorderableList`.
-- Copy scripts into your own asset folder.

-This is to avoid causing conflicts if somebody downloads multiple assets which make use of this project.
+- Place files somewhere within your own asset folder to avoid causing conflicts with other assets which make use of this project.

 Useful links
 ------------